Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 If the `window.celo` object does exist, a notification will be sent to the user in the console to approve this DApp and try the `window.celo.enable()` function.
 This will open a pop-up dialogue in the UI that asks for the user's permission to connect the DApp to the CeloExtensionWallet.

-If an error is caught during this process, the user would be informed that they must approve the dialogue to use the DApp.
+If an error is caught during this process, the user would be informed that they must approve the dialogue to use the dApp.

-After the user approves the DApp, create a web3 object using the window.celo object as the provider.
-This web3 object can then be used to create a new kit instance, which will be saved to the kit state.
+After the user approves the dApp, create a `web3` object using the `window.celo` object as the provider.
+This `web3` object can then be used to create a new `kit` instance, which will be saved to the `kit` state.
 This kit instance will have the functionality to interact with the Celo Blockchain.

-You would then access the user's account by utilizing the web3 object and kit instance that have been created.
+You would then access the user's account by utilizing the `web3` object and `kit` instance that has been created.

-After creating the new kit instance, use the method kit.web3.eth.getAccounts() to get an array of the connected user's addresses.
-Use the first address from this array and set it as the default user address by using kit.defaultAccount.
+After creating the new kit instance, use the method `kit.web3.eth.getAccounts()` to get an array of the connected user's addresses.
+Use the first address from this array and set it as the default user address by using `kit.defaultAccount`.
 This will allow the address to be used globally in the DApp.

 ```js